ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-All the musicians will be free
+My greatest pain in life is that I will never be able to see myself perform live.